PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-07 20:14:21
+Last updated: 2024-04-07 20:14:54
-Random Quote: The end is the beginning, and the beginning is the end -
+Random Quote: Old gods or new, it makes no matter, no man is so accursed as the kinslayer.  -  Rickard Karstark